 Downtown Dining Week @ various locations

-“How do you Downtown?” asks the Milwaukee Downtown website.
-Well, for one week out of the year, Milwaukee “Downtowns” by eating downtown.
-The area’s top restaurants are again offering up discounted meals for the eight-day Downtown Dining Week, typically three-course meals at $12.50 for lunch, and $25 or $35 for dinner.
+For one delicious week, downtown’s top steakhouses, bistros, and ethnic eateries offer multi-course meals at $12.50 for lunch, and $25 or $35 for dinner.
 Like Mad magazine used to say: Cheap!
 (Don’t forget to tip on the non-discounted price, though.)

 Jazz In The Park @ Cathedral Square Park

 What would summer in Milwaukee be without Jazz In The Park?
-Love it or avoid it, this free music series has been bringing bodies to Cathedral Square Park since 1991, and has been inspiring those bodies to creatively get around the “no carry-ins” policy since 2009.
-Extra Crispy Brass Band and Streetlife with Warren Wiegratz open and close the series’ 26th season, respectively, though we’re most looking forward to Foreign Goods and Roxi Copland on August 17.
+The free music series has been bringing bodies to Cathedral Square Park since 1991, and has been inspiring those bodies to creatively get around the “no carry-ins” policy since 2009.
+Altered Five Blues Band and Eddie Butts Band open and close the series’ 28th season, respectively.

 Milwaukee Highland Games/Scottish Fest @ Hart Park

-If you plan on attending only one summer festival featuring a hammer throw and a shitload of sheepdogs, why not make it the annual Milwaukee Highland Games?
+If you plan on attending only one summer festival featuring oodles of sheepdogs, why not make it the annual Milwaukee Highland Games?
 The celebration of all things Scottish returns to Wauwatosa’s Hart Park for a full day of food, music, demonstrations, feats of strength, and plenty of bagpipes.
+Rain or shine!

 Milwaukee is steeped in motorcycle culture—perhaps you’ve heard of Harley-Davidson?—and recent years have seen a welcome resurgence of homegrown bike shows and races.
-The third annual Brewtown Rumble features a ride-in vintage motorcycle show complete with music, food trucks, vendors, and more.
-The free fun kicks off at 11 a.m. outside the newly invigorated Pabst Milwaukee Brewery.
+The fifth annual Brewtown Rumble features a ride-in vintage motorcycle show complete with live music, a pin-up show, food trucks, vendors, and more.

 Riding your bike all summer long is great, but riding your bike while supporting world-class performing arts organizations is the way to go.
-The 36th UPAFF Ride for the Arts includes five routes tailored to various skill levels (including routes perfect for the kids) and an after-party at the Summerfest grounds.
+The 38th UPAF Ride for the Arts includes various routes tailored to various skill levels (including routes perfect for kids), and a starting line at the south gate of the Summerfest grounds.

 Chill On The Hill @ Humboldt Park

 The concept of Bay View’s mid-week Chill On The Hill is simple: laying out on a blanket and imbibing food and beverages brought from home (or purchased from a series of vendors on site) whilst enjoying a diverse bevy of homegrown talent.
-With a solid 2017 lineup, we’re sure there’s something for most every taste under the Humboldt Park amphitheater at least one Tuesday this summer.
+With a terrific 2019 lineup (Rose Of The West, Trapper Schoepp, Vincent Van Great, Buffalo Gospel, more), there’s bound to be something for most every taste.

 PrideFest Milwaukee @ Henry Maier Festival Park

-What better way to (officially) kick off Milwaukee’s festival season than PrideFest Milwaukee?
-Not only is the LGBT celebration the first summer festival of the season to set up shop on the lakefront, it’s one of the best.
-10,000 Maniacs, Betty Who, Randy Rainbow, and Steve Grand are slated to perform, and Milwaukee Record will be back with an all-local stage of music and comedy.
+What better way to (officially) kick off Milwaukee’s big-time festival season than with PrideFest Milwaukee?
+Not only is the LGBTQ celebration the first real-deal summer festival of the season to set up shop on the lakefront, it’s one of the best.
+Last year, PrideFest broke attendance records by drawing in 45,400 visitors.

 Locust Street Festival Of Music And Art @ Locust Street

 “Placemaking” projects come and go, but Newaukee’s wildly successful Night Market series proves that good ideas are just that: good ideas.
-For four Wednesday’s out of the year, W. Wisconsin Avenue is transformed into a party-slash-arts-and-crafts-fair, giving the city’s creative folks a venue to shine, and the oft-deserted stretch of downtown real estate a chance to show its viability.
+For four Wednesday’s out of the year, West Wisconsin Avenue is transformed into a party-slash-arts-and-crafts-fair, giving the city’s creative class a venue to shine.

 River Rhythms @ Pere Marquette Park